 This appendix provides a series of six tables comparing the federal rules for different types of retirement plans.
-This comparison covers the plan types analyzed in this report and three other types of employer plans: money purchase plans, in which the employer purchases securities on the behalf of each covered employee on a periodic basis; profit-sharing plans, in which the employer allocates a percentage of annual profits to each employee; and defined benefit (DB) plans, which promise each covered employee that a benefit based on salary and/or tenure will be paid at retirement age from a pension fund.
+This comparison covers the plan types analyzed in this report and three other types of employer plans: money purchase plans, in which the employer purchases securities on behalf of each covered employee on a periodic basis; profit-sharing plans, in which the employer allocates a percentage of annual profits to each employee; and defined benefit (DB) plans, which promise each covered employee that a benefit based on salary and/or tenure will be paid at retirement age from a pension fund.

 The rules presented in these tables are federal limits on how plans can be designed.
 There is no mandate that employers offer plans, and plans often have flexibility within the federal rules to set specific limits with respect to such factors as retirement age, benefit level, and contribution rate.

-Some complications necessarily were omitted to produce this comparison in a compact format.
+Some complications in plan rules were omitted in order to keep this comparison in a compact format.
 For example, rules variations associated with a plan sponsor's being self-employed are not identified.

-Plan Type Employer eligibility Extent of workforce coverage required Employee eligibility Traditional IRA Not applicable Not applicable All employed individuals and their spouses Roth IRA Not applicable Not applicable All employed individuals and their spouses with AGI less than \$110,000 (single filers) or \$160,000 (joint filers) SEP IRA Any employer 100% of nonexcludible employees Plan may exclude: (1) those under age 21; (2) those who worked for firm in less than 3 of last 5 years; (3) those earning less than \$400 in last year; (4) members of bargaining unit; (5) nonresident aliens with no U.S. income SARSEP IRA Those with 25 or fewer eligible employees; a SARSEP cannot be started after 12/31/96 At least 50% of eligible employees must defer salary Plan may exclude: (1) those under age 21; (2) those who worked for firm in less than 3 of last 5 years; (3) those earning less than \$400 in last year; (4) members of bargaining unit; (5) nonresident aliens with no U.S. income SIMPLE IRA Those with 100 or fewer employees earning at least \$5,000; cannot offer another plan 100% of nonexcludible employees Plan may exclude: (1) those earning less than \$5,000 in each of 2 prior years and current year; (2) members of bargaining unit; (3) nonresident aliens with no U.S. income §401(k) Any nongovernmental employer; government plans limited to those adopted before 5/6/86 and certain irrigation and drainage entities Plan must benefit at least 70% of employees who are not highly compensated, or meet one of two other tests Plan may exclude employees: (1) until later of attaining age 21 or completing 1 year of service; (2) who are members of bargaining unit; (3) who are nonresident aliens with no U.S. income Educational organizations may exclude employees until later of age 26 or 1 year of service if benefits fully vested after 1 year SIMPLE §401(k) Nongovernmental employers with 100 or fewer employees earning at least \$5,000; cannot offer another plan Plan must benefit at least 70% of employees who are not highly compensated, or meet one of two other tests Plan may exclude employees: (1) until later of attaining age 21 or completing 1 year of service; (2) who are members of bargaining unit; (3) who are nonresident aliens with no U.S. income Educational organizations may exclude employees until later of age 26 or 1 year of service if benefits fully vested after 1 year
+Plan type Employer eligibility Extent of workforce coverage required Employee eligibility Traditional IRA Not applicable Not applicable All employed individuals and their spouses Roth IRA Not applicable Not applicable All employed individuals and their spouses with AGI less than \$110,000 (single filers) or \$160,000 (joint filers) SEP IRA Any employer 100% of nonexcludible employees Plan may exclude: (1) those under age 21; (2) those who worked for firm in less than 3 of last 5 years; (3) those earning less than \$450 in last year; (4) members of bargaining unit; (5) nonresident aliens with no U.S. income SARSEP IRA Those with 25 or fewer eligible employees; a SARSEP cannot be started after December 31, 1996 At least 50% of eligible employees must defer salary Plan may exclude: (1) those under age 21; (2) those who worked for firm in less than 3 of last 5 years; (3) those earning less than \$450 in last year; (4) members of bargaining unit; (5) nonresident aliens with no U.S. income SIMPLE IRA Those with 100 or fewer employees earning at least \$5,000; cannot offer another plan 100% of nonexcludible employees Plan may exclude: (1) those earning less than \$5,000 in each of 2 prior years and current year; (2) members of bargaining unit; (3) nonresident aliens with no U.S. income §401(k) Any nongovernmental employer; government plans limited to those adopted before May 6, 1986 and certain irrigation and drainage entities Plan must benefit at least 70% of employees who are not highly compensated, or meet one of two other tests Plan may exclude employees: (1) until later of attaining age 21 or completing 1 year of service; (2) who are members of bargaining unit; (3) who are nonresident aliens with no U.S. income Educational organizations may exclude employees until later of age 26 or 1 year of service if benefits fully vested after 1 year